Using AwardAce to Check for Our Options

 Booking with points always starts at AwardAce for me.
 AwardAce provides a quick overview of the landscape for award bookings between two locations.
 Besides giving you an outline of how many points each booking will cost, it tells you which major point programs transfer to the individual airline programs, as well as providing guides for booking each award.
 If you want to see this in action, head over to the AwardAce redemption search, enter in two airports, and scroll down - it's pretty simple.

 Searching between Chicago (ORD) and Paris (CDG), AwardAce suggests both Iberia Plus and Executive Club (British Airways) as the cheapest options, starting at 32,500 and 34,000 points roundtrip each.
-Notably, these redemptions are noted as carrying hefty surcharges.
+Notably, these redemptions are noted as carrying hefty ($$$) surcharges.

 I did find some availability (by searching on the British Airways website) in early March that would cost 34,000 Avios (the British Airways currency), but the surcharges come out to $415.12 per person!
 This is especially hefty as it is routine to see flights between the US and Paris for under $500.
 The next two options that jump out at me are American Airlines and Asia Miles, both starting at 45,000 points.

-Evaluating Option 1: American Airlines
+Evaluating Option 1: American Airlines for Disneyland Paris flights

 If there's a downside to AwardAce, it's that it doesn't immediately distinguish "peak" and "off-peak" prices.
 As you might expect, "off-peak" prices are lower, but at less desirable times to travel.
 I visited to American website and did a search for AAdvantage bookings.
 Off-peak availability on my route isn't too hard to come by, outside spring and summer.

-Evaluating Option 2: Asia Miles
+Evaluating Option 2: Asia Miles for Disneyland Paris flights

 To use Asia Miles for the same American flights, you'll need to fill out an online request form (not quite the same as directly booking online).
 Assuming you can get availability at 45,000 miles per person, you have a variety of options for getting 90,000 Asia Miles.

-Evaluating Option 3: Korean Air Skypass
+Evaluating Option 3: Korean Air Skypass for Disneyland Paris flights

 A final option worth checking out is Korean SKYPASS, which offers bookings for 50,000 miles per person roundtrip.
 SKYPASS is a transfer partner of Chase, which has great signup bonuses on the

-A lot goes into choosing which of these options to pursue, but the Korea SKYPASS option looks most appealing for a few reasons.
+A lot goes into choosing which of these options to pursue.
+SKYPASS is appealing for a few reasons.
 First, the Sapphire Reserve and Sapphire Preferred are great cards that everyone should consider, and they can easily be downgraded to some awesome free cards as well.
 They're also good cards to get early on since they are covered by Chase's 5/24 rule.
 But the SKYPASS surcharges might make this a bad option.